yonatan-co/disaster-tweets/README.md

-# disaster_not_disaster_classification_tensorflow
+# disaster_tweets
+two tensorflow models to handle the handle disaster tweets competition from kaggle

+the models:
-a tensorflow model based on the universal sentence encoder to classify tweets by "disaster" and "not disaster"
+-model based on the universal sentence encoder.
+-model based on the bert encoder.